javmart/zero-to-qed/docs/src/11_type_theory.md

 ## The Foundational Crisis

+*This section covers historical background and can be skipped without losing the thread.*

 By the late 19th century, mathematics faced a crisis of foundations.
 Mathematicians had built analysis on set theory, set theory on logic, and logic on intuition.
 The foundations kept shifting.
 [Georg Cantor](https://en.wikipedia.org/wiki/Georg_Cantor)'s work on infinite sets produced results that seemed paradoxical.
 The question became urgent: could mathematics be placed on a foundation that was provably secure?

 ### Russell's Paradox